 Can I make Sugar Cookie Truffles in advance?

 Yes.
 These treats are ideal to make in advance as they can be easily stored.
-Once you roll them, simply put in an airtight container, and refrigerate for up to 2 weeks.
+Once you roll them, simply put them in an airtight container, and refrigerate for up to 2 weeks.
 They can stay fresh for quite a long time, so feel free to make a larger batch and enjoy them for days to come!

 Also, you could freeze them.
 Just transfer them to a freezer-safe dish.
 Then, refrigerate for up to 6 months.
 Defrost overnight in the refrigerator or counter prior to serving.